djjtyn/bookLookUp/README.md

 # BookLookUp
-<p>This project is a search engine which allows users to search for books or authors of their choice.
-The search results return a picture of the book, the books title, the books author, an average rating (out of 5) for the book and a description of the book where available.
-The project makes use of the Google Books API to achieve this result.</p>
+This project is a search engine which allows users to search for books or authors of their choice.The search results return a picture of the book, the books title, the books author, an average rating (out of 5) for the book and a description of the book where available.
+The project makes use of the Google Books API to achieve this result.

+## Website URL
+The website can be viewed by using this link: https://djjtyn.github.io/bookLookUp/

 ## UX
 <p>This site is designed for people who are interested in reading books and would like to find out some information